In a climate crisis, how do we treat businesses that profit from carbon pollution? | Science-Environment

 More common were neutral descriptions such as "farmer body", "voice of business" and "stakeholder".
 If lobby groups are given publicity but not identified for what they are, it is difficult for the public to understand what's at stake and why opinions on controversial issues differ.

 Adams argues that the first step is a simple one: to acknowledge the potential for conflicts of interest.
-When there are differences between business interests and the public good we should say so, whether this occurs in universities, the media, community organisations, advertising or elsewhere.
+When there are differences between business interests and the public good we should say so, whether this occurs in universities, the media, community organizations, advertising, or elsewhere.

 Second, Adams argues against binary thinking that separates the world into "safe" and "unsafe" options.
 While it may be tempting to simplify like this, the black and white approach is not helpful because it is seldom true.

 Adams offers a framework to help wrestle with these difficult choices.
-It includes three considerations I think are particularly relevant to climate change: the degree to which interests diverge, the severity of environmental harm that results, and the risk of commercial or political interests compromising organisations’ decision making.
+It includes three considerations I think are particularly relevant to climate change: the degree to which interests diverge, the severity of environmental harm that results, and the risk of commercial or political interests compromising organizations' decision-making.

-As the climate crisis intensifies, New Zealand faces some serious questions: *Should lobbying be controlled? *Should the advertising of carbon-intensive products be banned? *When should business be excluded from government committees? *How should the public be better informed about the environmental performance of industry? *What sanctions should apply to scientific disinfomation? *When is it not acceptable to take funding from carbon-polluting companies?
-There are no clear cut answers, meaning solutions will be necessarily political and contestable.
-What’s important is to recognise conflicting interests exist and that they may have harmful consequences, especially in a time of climate urgency.
+Asking hard questions As the climate crisis intensifies, New Zealand faces some serious questions: Should lobbying be controlled?
+Should the advertising of carbon-intensive products be banned?
+When should businesses be excluded from government committees?
+How should the public be better informed about the environmental performance of industry?
+What sanctions should apply to scientific disinformation?
+When is it not acceptable to take funding from carbon-polluting companies?
+There are no clear-cut answers, meaning solutions will be necessarily political and contestable.
+What's important is to recognize conflicting interests exist and that they may have harmful consequences, especially in a time of climate urgency.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)